aklump/visual_sitemap/README.md

 ### Path

 Path should be a relative link and begin with `/`.
 Not all resources should use `path`.
+Use URL placeholders, e.g. _user/{user}_.

+### More (Info)

+Optional, URL hyperlink to anything that provides more info for the section, a Trello card, website, documentation, etc.  This makes the title clickable.

 ## Theming